 Boys and girls; parents may not request a gender.
 More girls are adopted domestically than boys, so families will likely be referred to a boy.
 Some agencies allow parents that are part of the Korean Heritage Program or families adopting a Waiting Child to request a gender.

 The adoption agency matches the parents with a child.
+Parents receive photos and a medical and social history of the child, and have 2 weeks to decided whether to accept the referral.
 Once the parents gave accepted the referral, they complete their paperwork for their adoption application to the Korean government.

 Two trips, both approximately 1 week long.
 Both parents are required to travel on the first trip, but only one must make the second trip.
 On the first trip, parents meet their child and appear in court.
 Once the court makes its final ruling (approximately 4 to 8 weeks later), the parents return to Korea to apply for an immigration visa and escort their child home.